Why Learn German

 - Music - Bach, Beethoven, Mozart, Wagner, Strauss

-- Literature - Goethe, Schiller, Thomas Mann, Kafka, Hesse, Brothers Grimm, Christa Wolf.
-Nine of the winners of the Nobel Prize in Literature have written in German.
+- Literature - Goethe, Schiller, Thomas Mann, Kafka, Hesse, the Brothers Grimm, Christa Wolf.
+(Nine of the winners of the Nobel Prize in Literature have written in German.)

 - Psychology - Freud, Jung

 - Science - Einstein, Kepler, Planck.
-Native German speakers have won 21 Nobel Prizes in Physics, 30 in Chemistry, 25 in Medicine.
+(Native German speakers have won 21 Nobel Prizes in Physics, 30 in Chemistry and 25 in Medicine.)

 - Art - Duerer, Friedrich, Beuys, Nolde, Kirchner, Kokoschka, Klimt

-- History - German history is compelling, whether you are interested in the Middle Ages, the Enlightenment, the Reformation, the Cold War (Berlin Wall) or World War II (Holocaust, rise of the Nazi Party) or even the history of sexuality.
+- History - German history is compelling, whether you are interested in the Middle Ages, the Enlightenment, the Reformation, the Cold War and the Berlin Wall, World War II (the Holocaust, the rise of the Nazi Party) or even the history of sexuality.

 Heritage: Many people learn German to get in touch with their roots.

-- In 2000, 15.2% of Americans reported having German ancestry, the largest single heritage group
+- In 2000, 15.2 percent of Americans reported having German ancestry, the largest single heritage group

-- German immigrants influence on American culture can be seen through family names, traditions such as the Christmas tree, food such as the hot dog and hamburger, and products such as Levi's jeans, ketchup, and Hershey's chocolate
+- German immigrants' influence on American culture can be seen through family names, traditions such as the Christmas tree, food such as the hot dog and hamburger and products such as Levi jeans, ketchup and Hershey's chocolate

-- How many of these German words have you ever used in conversation?
+- How many of these German words have you used in conversation?

 - Germany's economy is the fourth largest in the world and the largest in the European Union

-- In 2003 through 2008 Germany was the largest export nation in the world, ahead of the U.S.
+- Between 2003 and 2008, Germany was the largest export nation in the world, ahead of the U.S.

 - Switzerland has one of the highest standards of living in the world

-- International German companies include such well-known businesses such as BMW, Daimler, Siemens, Lufthansa, SAP, Bosch, Infineon, BASF
+- International German companies include well-known businesses such as BMW, Daimler, Siemens, Lufthansa, SAP, Bosch, Infineon and BASF

 - German companies provide 700,000 jobs in the U.S.